askimed/nf-test/docs/getting-started.md

 nf-test init
 ```

-The `init` command creates the following files in the root directory of the pipeline: `nf-test.config` and `tests/nextflow.config`.
-It also creates a folder `tests` which is the home of your test code and includes the Nextflow working directory.
+The `init` command creates the following files: `nf-test.config` and `tests/nextflow.config`.
+It also creates a folder `tests` which is the home of your test code and includes the Nextflow working directory for all our tests.

-In the [configuration](configuration.md) section you can learn more about this files.
+In the [configuration](configuration.md) section you can learn more about these files.

 ## Create your first test

-The `generate` command helps you to create skeleton test code for a Nextflow process or the whole workflow.
+The `generate` command helps you to create a skeleton test code for a Nextflow process or the whole pipeline/workflow.

 Here we generate a test case for the process `salmon.index.nf`: